Kyaiktiyo Pagoda: Pilgrimage

 Kyaiktiyo Pagoda or Golden Rock has become a popular pilgrimage and also tourist attraction.
 At the peak of the pilgrimage season, during November to March, an atmosphere of devotion is witnessed at Kyaikhtiyo pagoda.
 As the golden rock gleams in different shades from dawn to dusk (the sight at dawn and at sunset are unique), pilgrims' chants reverberate in the precincts of the shrine.
 Lighting of candles, meditation and offerings to the Buddha continues throughout the night.
 Men cross over a bridge across an abyss to affix golden leaves (square in shape) on the face of the Golden Rock, in deep veneration.
 However, women are not allowed to touch the rock so cannot cross the bridge.
 Pilgrims visit the pagoda, from all regions of Myanmar; a few foreign tourists also visit the pagoda.
 Even disabled persons who are staunch devotees of Buddha visit the pagoda, walking up the track on crutches.
-Old people, who can not climb, are carried on stretchers by porters to the Pagoda to offer prayers to Buddha.
+Some elderly people who cannot climb up themselves are carried on stretchers by porters to the Pagoda to offer prayers to Buddha.
 The Full Moon day of Tabaung in March, is a special occasion for pilgrims who visit the shrine.
 On this day, the platform of the pagoda is lighted with ninety thousand candles as reverential offering to the Buddha.
 The devotees visiting the pagoda also offer fruits, food and incense to the Buddha.